D-line, Port Harcourt

-D-line is a commercial and urban residential area of Port Harcourt, Rivers State.
+D-line is a commercial and urban residential area of Port Harcourt, Rivers State, Nigeria.
 Its geographical coordinates are 4°48'8" North, 7°0'10" East.
-The neighborhood is sometimes spelled "D/Line" and has a zipcode of 500261.
+The neighbourhood is sometimes spelled "D/Line" and has a zipcode of 500261.

 The Roman Catholic Diocese of Port Harcourt and the Methodist Church of Nigeria have their cathedrals situated in D-line.

 Geography

 D-line is located approximately 5 km (3 miles) away from the Port Harcourt NAF Base, and approximately 8 km (5 miles) south-west of Elelenwo.

 Education

 Schools

 There are elementary and secondary schools operating within the D-line boundaries: